The Huntress : The retrieval of intuition

 women have been trained to believe they have no inner knowing. women are trained to forget. is coded in our DNa through the struggles and trauma's endured by our ancestors. but so too is our hunger to walk through the world guided by the light of our inner treasures.

 The loss of intuition is one of our many inheritances.
-The divine gift of being woman is that all we have to do to retrieve our wild instinct is to stop and listen.
+The divine gift of being Wild Woman is her wild instinct.
 We are living through a time when women's senses are coming alive and awakening to the earthly cosmology that resides within. treasure sunken to the bottom of the ocean are rising to the surface.

 In order to benefit from intuition, a woman must dive deep into her subconscious, she must learn to walk, blind at first, along the bottom of the world.
 The desire to 'go there' often comes in waves.
 Just like a strong scent may divert our attention towards something unseen, intuition may confound our senses.
-But rest assured, Just below the surface of the psyche, a portal into an earthly cosmos, waits for any woman brave enough to 'trust her gut'.
+But rest assured, just below the surface of the psyche, a portal into the domain of Intuition, waits for any woman brave enough to 'trust her gut'.

 The Huntress is an archetypal figure whose mythological roots can be traced back to goddesses such as Artemis, Ishtar, and Medeina.
 She is fiercely independent and trusts her instinct.
 It is not that she does not face doubt, but she knows her way through it.
 She does not wait for a friendly tour guide to hold her hand through the promise land.
 She is wise to the ways of the wild psyche, whether she recognizes it.
 A flicker of light on the horizon is all she needs to hit the road in search for something unknown.